 Also, we all need Support Groups; click to check it out, but don’t get too distracted from finding your therapist!

 Note: I’m talking about “attachment-based therapists,” psychotherapists trained in John Bowlby’s attachment theory; see https://en.wikipedia.org/wiki/Attachment-based_psychotherapy.
-I don’t support the type of “attachment therapy” based on physical restraint of a child, such as here: https://en.wikipedia.org/wiki/Attachment_therapy.
+I’m against “attachment therapy” based on child abuse, such as here: https://en.wikipedia.org/wiki/Attachment_therapy.
+But it’s not true that there are only two issues, Radical Attachment Disorder (RAD) vs such false “attachment disorder.”

 For me, I started with both an attachment-based psychotherapist and body work therapy to heal.
 Then I continued with my therapist and added neurofeedback with a certified, attachment-conscious provider.